Kitayama Yakushido

 Area: Kitashiobara Village

-Recommended period: Year-round
+Recommended time: Year-round

 ■ Why is it called 'Lacquer Yakushi'?

-For those wishing for a customized tour including Kitayama Yakushido,
+For those wishing for a customized tour including Kitayama Yakushido

 Apply for a tour